 3. Estimated Useful Life

-This is also termed the as economic life of the asset.
-This may be calculated in terms of years, months, hours, units of output or other operating measures such as kilometres in case of a taxi or a truck.
+Estimated useful life is also known as the economic life of the asset.
+It can be calculated in terms of years, months, hours, units of output, or other operating measures (e.g., kilometers in the case of a taxi or truck).